What was Pop Idol?

 Think of the Charts - Questions and Facts - Discussion

 1. What style of music is currently in the Top 10?
-Go to iTunes or bbc.co.uk/radio1
+(Get searching online)

 2. Who is the pop industry aimed at? (mainly at girls aged 8-14)

-5. Many of the successful bands doing are because they are also successful brands (with their own clothes etc)
+5. Many of the successful bands doing are because they are also successful brands or are used by successful brands.

 6. Get the lyrics of a few songs and assess them.
-Go to www.google.com and then input a song, the artist and then the word 'lyrics' and go to see some of the lyrics.
 Have a look at any of the top US r&b / hip-hop or pop singles.
-Be warned, lyrics are often very dodgy (like the music videos) - but this gives an idea of what people are listening to and watching.
+Many lyrics are suggestive and sexualised - but this gives an idea of what people are listening to and watching.

 Feed back and have a discussion about all this with the young people in your group.
-Mention that Gareth Gates attended a church in Bradford called 'Abundant Life' and yet has done things that are very un-Godly since coming second in a recent 'Pop Idol'.
+Mention that Gareth Gates attended a church in Bradford called 'Life Church' yet changed after coming second in a 'Pop Idol'.
 How can we avoid falling into the same traps?

-Interesting that at one awards event, 50 Cent, Big Brovaz (Uk rap/r&b collective), Lil Kim (US female rapper) all thanked God.
-Now, maybe they are thanking the wrong 'god' or just saying words that sound good - but how many of us when we get awards or celebrate anything thank God?
+Interesting that at one awards event, three lots of rappers all thanked God.
+Now, maybe they are thanking the wrong 'god' or just saying words that sound good - but how many of us thank God for things he does or when we celebrate?

 Yep, we need to be very careful here but maybe get a panel of youth workers to sit and listen to various people sing a song.
 They then have to feedback on the performance.

-Another idea is to video Top Of The Pops, CD:UK or something.
-Then you edit the clips from say 4 or 5 mainstream artists that will be on those shows.
-Play them back one by one.
+Another idea is to show 4-5 clips from artists (record a show from online or TV or simply play back music) Play them back one by one.
 After each one, pretend to be feeding back to the artist.

 Or get a panel of young people to assess youth workers singing songs.
 Depends on the characters you have!

-You could organise a talent show to get young people and youth workers to show off their talents
+You could organise a talent show to get young people and youth workers to show off their talents.
+Again, everything done should be affirming.

-If you get the timing right, video part of a Saturday night Pop Idol, maybe a bit just before adverts where they show really bad singing, or the end of a show where they compile performances.
-Else video a time that a Pop Idol sings or their video is shown.
+If you get the timing right, video part of an American Idol, maybe a bit just before adverts where they show really bad singing, or the end of a show where they compile performances.

 What Are You Listening To?

 Challenge the young people about what they're listening to and why.
-Pop Idol is great but listen to many of the lyrics of many songs.
-A lot of rock songs can be very depressing offering no hope.
+A lot of music is great but just listen to many of the lyrics of many songs.
+A lot of alternative rock or metal songs can be very depressing offering no hope.
 A lot of rap and r&b is so sexually explicit it may come as quite an eye-opener!
+Dance music is incredibly sexualised or when it gets more towards techno has more of a drug culture - I speak as someone who knows!

-Some Pop and Star Quotes - again from www.cypu.org - highly recommended
+Some Pop and Star Quotes - from cypu.org

 "I personally have never been to a strip club, but I turn on MTV and see in every single video what it must be like to be at a strip club."